Towards interpretable AI with quantum annealing feature selection

 This quantity is large when there is overlap and, therefore, redundancy between distinct FMs, while it is small when the FMs are more geometrically independent.
 The idea behind the cosine similarity is to assume that FMs that encode similar information, which is redundant for the model, are parallel vectors in the feature latent space.
 Thus, we look for the subset of vectors that are maximally orthogonal to each other.

 Our goal is to select the subset of positive representations maximizing the importance of the filtered FM, $\tilde{\alpha}>0$ (gradient) and minimizing the redundancy $J_{pq}$ (cosine similarity) between the filtered FMs.

-To do so, we propose a one-hot encoding for the filtered FM, representing each of them as a unary vector $\hat{n}_{p}\equiv\frac{1-\sigma_{z}^{(p)}}{2}$, where $\sigma_{z}=\mathrm{diag}(1,-1)$ is the Pauli-Z operation acting on qubit $p$.
+To do so, we opt for using QA due to its adaptability to solve combinatorial optimization problems, such as the FS problem.
+Initially, we need to convert the classical problem in its QUBO form to operate directly with the QA.
+Thus, once we collect the FMs extracted from the target convolutional block, we realize a one-hot encoding of the $d$ FMs that positively contribute to the gradient of the CNN's output, i.e. those with $\alpha_{a}>0$.
+We use a one-hot encoding for the filtered FM, representing each of them as a unary vector $\hat{n}_{p}\equiv\frac{1-\sigma_{z}^{(p)}}{2}$, where $\sigma_{z}=\mathrm{diag}(1,-1)$ is the Pauli-Z operation acting on qubit $p$.
 Therefore, we will need $d$ qubits to represent the space of filtered FMs.
 Next, we construct a QUBO Hamiltonian of the following form: